c0repwn3r/c0deblack/README.md

 ## Is this safe?
 To all of my tests, this exploit is completley safe.
 However, this is a kernel modification tool.
 We are putting custom, unsigned code into the Windows kernel.

-Also, even this document is signed: README.mg.sig **trust nobody**
+Also, even this document is signed.
+Signature in README.md.sig

+**trust nobody**

 - core